lerms/cs450/projects/pa3/README.txt

 4. Enter make qemu to run and start qemu

-5. Once in qemu, input (either in terminal or qemu) memcount to run the test file.
-You can input a int into memcount (e.g. memcount(20)) to run more.
+5. Once in qemu, input (either in terminal or qemu) memcounttest to run the test file.

 _________________________________________________________________________________